c4spar/deno-cliffy/keypress/README.md

 The keypress module can be used as async iterator to iterate over all keyboard events.
 The async iterator reads chunk by chunk from stdin.
 On each step, it reads one chunk from stdin and emits for each character a keyboard event.
-It pauses reading from stdin before emitting the keyboard event, so stdin is not blocked inside your loop.
-It starts reading again from stdin as soon as the next method from the iterator is called.
+It pauses reading from stdin before emitting the events, so stdin is not blocked inside the for loop.

 ```typescript
 import { Keypress, keypress } from "https://deno.land/x/cliffy/keypress/mod.ts";